hudsonbl/MedInfo/server/README.md

 from the back end api.
 Load balancers may have server selection strategies.
 Server selection strategies aim to decrease the load on a given server.
 Instead of using one server to service many requests.
 You may set up many servers to handle n number of requests.
 A load balancer (reverse proxy) can then bounce a request to a server.
 Depending on the request and service your server provides will alter your server selection strategy. <br />

+side note ^^ I think I should only talk about reverse proxies

 <br />
 **Server Selection Strategies:** <br />
     1. Round Robin (optional weight)<br />